andrewcmyers/lwon/README.md

 dimension if there are rows.
 Thus, a CSV file can be interpreted largely as is.
 Double, triple, etc. newlines can be used to introduce even higher dimensions.
 Arrays have uniform dimensions: they are not ragged.
-To represent such structures, elements can be empty text.
+To represent such structures, empty text elements are created as missing positions.

 ### Natural delimiters